 Please note that the qualification is not regulated by Ofqual or Scottish Qualifications Authority (SQA) or any other regulatory body in England, Wales and Northern Ireland.
 The qualification is a Pearson’s Self-Regulated Framework (SRF)

-Priority will be given to geographical areas and meeting entry requirements as stated above.
 We may phone you to discuss your individual applications so it is important that you provide us with a contactable mobile number, however, you will be informed via email if you have been successful in securing a place.

 Useful Resources